pyguides

 Capturing Patterns

 Sometimes you want to capture the matched value for use in the case body.
-Prefix a pattern with a variable name to capture it:
+Use a variable name (without quotes) in the pattern to bind whatever appears in that position:

 def process(data):